zouloux/pasta/README.md

 With those script and conventions, you will be able to :
 - Host and run [Docker Applications](https://zouloux.github.io/pasta/#/./00.server/02.applications/0.index)
-- Host your Projects Git repositories ( with [Gitea](https://zouloux.github.io/pasta/#/./00.server/02.applications/00.gitea) or Gitlab )
+- Host your projects Git repositories ( with [Gitea](https://zouloux.github.io/pasta/#/./00.server/02.applications/00.gitea) or Gitlab )
 - Host and run projects in **staging phase**
 - Deploy with **CI** to a **production server**
+- Or deploy directly from your computer

 **But also :**
 - Create **secured workspaces** for any project to **work with other developers**